strapi/community-resources/Forums and Slack/README.md

 #### Why we use Discourse

 We made a move to switch some of our community support and interaction from Slack and GitHub Discussions to Discourse.
+Discourse, as a forum software, provide a technical benefit to the users in our community by making the collective community knowledge more accessible.
+The root goal of the forum is to provide a simple place to ask questions and gather answers while also being inclusive of those who join the community many months after the question was asked/answered.

+We migrated to Discourse from GitHub discussions in late 2020 in order to build out a tool with more potential ability than GitHub discussions could offer us.
+With the intent of expanding it's usage far beyond just the general Q&A.

+#### Why we use Slack

+We opted to keep our existing community Slack for the time being, at the request of our community, who felt it was still valuable to have a real time communications platform.
+While we are beginning to exceed the limits of our current free Slack, and are looking to migrate to a new platform, we will always maintain a real time chat platform for our community.

 #### Conflict Resolution